 My research is in the areas of cross-cultural, political, and social psychology.
 I have a particular interest in three specific areas, the first being Digital Influence (the impact of information technology, especially the internet, on psychological functioning & social relationships), the second being Identity and History (how social representations of history influence the national psychology of a people), and the third being Action Research (psychological research in collaboration with communities that follows a cyclical process of planning-action-reflection-revision).

-Methodologically, I am always interested in supervising keen students interested in (critical) qualitative methods, including phenomenology, narrative analysis, discourse analysis, deconstruction and dialectical analysis.
+Methodologically, I am keen (if space allows) to supervise students interested in (critical and innovative) qualitative methods, including phenomenology, narrative analysis, and discourse analysis, amongst others.
 My research and supervision interests include, broadly speaking, Critical Neuroscience and Critical Psychology.
-More specifically, I am currently focussing on the identity processes and sense making of and about South African migrants in New Zealand, the critical historical analysis of Psychology in New Zealand, and the intersection between music and subjectivity.
+These projects seek to understand the consequences of the contemporary neuroscience and psychology for subjectivity and their influence on our understandings of, and engagement with, sociopolitical issues.
+Research projects that fall within these broad outlines would be of interest to me.
+Aside from this, I am also interested in the identity processes and sense making of and about South African migrants in Aotearoa New Zealand and the critical historical analysis of Psychology in Aotearoa New Zealand.
 I would also be interested in supervising projects focussing on poverty, migrant and refugee issues and, within neuropsychology, the problem of concussion.

 Students who choose to study one of these topics are expected to have good quantitative analysis skills, having completed 175.746 (multivariate data analysis) or equivalent.
 They will be expected to develop a theoretical basis for the research question and conduct sophisticated multivariate and/or longitudinal data analysis.

 • An investigation of the influence of pet ownership on health and wellbeing for older adults

 Professor Fiona Alpass

 Dr Juliana Mansvelt